alexandra-mrnts/dvmn-API-04/README.md

 ```
 You can generate your API key here: https://api.nasa.gov/

-Telegram chat ID should be added to the .env file.
+Telegram chat ID and access token should be added to the .env file.
 ```
 CHAT_ID = '@mychat'
+TG_TOKEN = '7219856276:AAGKGrSZwgpZf74JGEIBlAjiAosaVjBf4Tw'
 ```

 ### How to use